eighttrigrams/hq-documentation/music_production/digitakt_how_to_record_via_overbridge.md

 - To record, click on the play button of a scene
 - Before (!) the end of two bars click that play button of the scene again
     - that way, it stops right at 4 beats for all the clips
+- Note that also the inputs can be directly recorded which is good for melodic, non-repetetive, material